-- Shoes: there is no relaxed dress code - No pajamas, yoga pants, or tights; loose athletic long pants may be worn - Shorts for girls or boys should not be shorter than fingertip length - Shirts should cover the whole torso, from neck to waist and over the entire shoulder - Any words or depictions on shirts should be positive, appropriate, and apolitical - Clothing should be in good repair no holes or rips. - Undergarments should not be visible. - Boys may not wear earrings and must be clean shaven
+- Shoes: there is no relaxed dress code - No pajamas, leggings, or tights may be worn. - Loose athletic long pants may be worn - Shorts for girls or boys should not be shorter than fingertip length - Shirts should cover the whole torso, from neck to waist and over the entire shoulder - Any words or depictions on shirts should be positive, appropriate, and apolitical - Clothing should be in good repair no holes or rips. - Undergarments should not be visible. - Boys may not wear earrings and must be clean shaven